 Body slimming and tightening

-What are the benefits of a HIFU treatment?
+What are the benefits of a HIFU treatment in Singapore?

 As mentioned above, HIFU is non-invasive.
 It can tighten skin at various different layers without harming the surface.
 An example of this strength of HIFU is in treating facial sagging.
 Facial sagging can occur at many layers, from the deep retaining ligaments, to the retinacular fibres within fat compartments and skin.